002A/ixora.io/posts/gnossienne-3.rst

 .. title: Gnossienne No 3
 .. slug: gnossienne-3
 .. date: 2015-06-28 22:55:25 UTC-04:00
-.. tags: piano
+.. tags: piano, music
 .. category:
 .. link:
-.. description:
+.. description: Piano solo: Erik Satie's Gnossienne #3
 .. type: text

 I finally had time to record myself playing Erik Satie's Gnossienne No. 3.
 There are 6 of them, but I am just going to focus on the first 3 for now.